 Manager’s Monthly Report

-The crew responded to 14 service calls in September, five were markings and the others were turn offs, turn on calls, inspect customer shut off valves and meter re-reads.
-There were 4 private leaks identified by AMR.
-All of the private leaks have been repaired or turned off.
-Shelbie had 11 stock transfers in August.
-Juan and Wayne have been flushing all of the dead end lines which is required by the State to be done twice per year.
+The crew responded to 12 service calls, 2 were markings and the others were turn offs, turn on calls, inspect customer shut off valves and meter re-reads.
+There were 3 private leaks identified by AMR.
+All of the leaks have been repaired or turned off.
+The crew has been crack filling roads, street sweeping, working on the yard expansion and finished the Well #5 house.
+Shelbie had 11 stock transfers in September, and has had a new terminal for the credit card machine delivered and activated on Wednesday October 26th.

-During the month of September we purchased 1,135,600 gallons of water from CLAWA and our wells produced 550,475 gallons.
-During the month of August we purchased 1,349,800 gallons of water from CLAWA and our wells produced 467,718 gallons.
+During the month of September we purchased 1,023,264 gallons of water from CLAWA and our well produced 873,389 gallons.
+During the month of August we purchased 1,067,396 gallons of water from CLAWA and our well produced 701,654 gallons.

 Recycling Program Update – Ron says that the recycling program has been very successful and Ron would like to thank the community for their cooperation.
 The recycling program is for glass, plastic, aluminum and tin cans and cardboard which must be broken down.
 Please refer to the AVMSC.com website for further details.
 Ron hopes to expand this recycling program in the future.

 Ron also encouraged shareholders, residents and visitors to continue to observe the water conservation requirements and tips provided by the office.
 A recycling bin is available in the AVMSC yard.
 Call the office for details.

 Ron has commended both the staff and the residents for their diligent efforts toward water conservation which has exceeded the Governor’s 25% reduction rate.
 He would like to encourage our shareholders, renters and visitors to continue in their conservation efforts.
 In the coming months Ron and the staff will offer the residents new opportunities for further water conservation.